TarmoJussila/Avaruus-CB/README.md

 released in 2006.
 Other major development sprints occurred in 2008 and in 2011 but the game was never finalized until 2018.

+The 2006 version of the game participated in a Finnish game creation competition by CBCorner.net, placing 5th.
+The sequel released in 2008 took part in another game creation competition held by Pelisivut.org, placing 4th.
+The 2011 version was an overhaul of the original concept, and was initially unreleased.

 After nearly a decade of inactivity in the development the game was almost lost forever - but luckily it was recovered and could be released with some newly added features and fixes.